-The Replace one-to-many relationship command is located under the ApexSQL -> ApexSQL Refactor submenu integrated in SQL Server Management Studio and Visual Studio:
+The Replace one-to-many relationship command is located under the ApexSQL -> ApexSQL Refactor, under the Other refactors sub-menu integrated in SQL Server Management Studio and Visual Studio:

-After that, the Replace one-to-many relationship dialog will be displayed:
+After that, the Replace one-to-many relationship window will be displayed:

-In this dialog the dependent table, the relationship and a foreign key reflecting the one-to-many relationship that will be replaced, and the name for the associative table need to be specified.
+In this window the dependent table, the relationship and a foreign key reflecting the one-to-many relationship that will be replaced, and the name for the associative table need to be specified.

 The Preview option will show the SQL script to be executed; it will be displayed under the Generated script tab: